3sannasia/3sannasia/README.md

 ### Hi!
 I'm Akash and I'm always finding ways to work with new tech
 #### 🔭 I’m currently working on ...
-- Mixed Reality Game for the Vision Pro
+- Spatial Computing Game for the Vision Pro
 - Soulslike 2.5D Unreal Engine 5 Game
 - GPT-Powered AI Gym Inspiration MERN App